 Lifestyle changes can help control the signs and symptoms of cyclic vomiting syndrome.
 People with cyclic vomiting syndrome generally need to get adequate sleep.
 Once vomiting begins, it may help to stay in bed and sleep in a dark, quiet room.

-When the vomiting phase has stopped, it's very important to drink water and replace lost electrolytes.
+When the vomiting phase has stopped, it's very important to drink fluids, such as an oral electrolyte solution (Pedialyte) or a sports drink (Gatorade, Powerade, others) diluted with 1 ounce of water for every ounce of sports drink.
 Some people may feel well enough to begin eating a normal diet soon after they stop vomiting.
 But if you don't or your child doesn't feel like eating right away, you might start with clear liquids and then gradually add solid food.

 If vomiting episodes are triggered by stress or excitement, try during a symptom-free interval to find ways to reduce stress and stay calm.
-Eating three small meals and three snacks daily, instead of three large meals, also may help.
+Eating small meals and small carbohydrate-containing snacks daily, instead of three large meals, also may help.